 Study: Inflammation Gets Triggered at Certain Times of Day

 A fascinating animal study[1] finds that the symptoms and seriousness of some inflammatory diseases are linked to time of day.
 Specifically, the study revealed that a biological clock protein with anti-inflammatory powers prevented the onset in mice of one type of inflammatory disease, fulminant hepatitis.
 Fulminant hepatitis is a serious disease leading to deterioration of tissue and liver function, and is associated with blood coagulation disorders and irreparable brain damage.
-These findings may offer exciting new treatment avenues for people suffering from chronic inflammatory diseases, like diabetes and atherosclerosis.
+These findings may offer exciting new possibilities for people suffering from with chronic inflammation.

 Research reveals that a biological clock protein combats hepatitis-related inflammation